dcnieho/Titta/readme.md

 `demos/readme.m` shows a minimal example of using the toolbox's functionality.

+Ideally, make sure that the eye tracker is detected and works in the [Tobii Eye Tracker Manager](https://www.tobiipro.com/product-listing/eye-tracker-manager/) before trying to use it with Titta.
+Some of the supported eye tracker require several setup step before they are ready for use.
+If these are not performed, Titta will throw strange error messages.

 To run the toolbox, the [Tobii Pro SDK](https://www.tobiipro.com/product-listing/tobii-pro-sdk/) must be available.
 Titta for MATLAB and PsychToolbox includes the Tobii Pro SDK dynamic link libraries, so you do not have to install it separately.
 An up-to-date version of PsychToolbox is recommended, at least 3.0.16 "Burnout".

 Only the `Titta.calibrate()` function and optionally the `TalkToProLab` constructor use Psychtoolbox functionality, the rest of the toolbox can be used from MATLAB without having PsychToolbox installed.